The Faculty Guide contains information about CSUMB's social justice-focused service learning program and graduation requirement.

 Use this checklist as a guideline for your course planning and to identify the areas in which you would like support from Service Learning Staff.

 Service learners work in a community or sector that relates to their academic course content and they generally are required to serve a minimum of 30 hours over a ten-week period with a Community Partner.

-MySLP houses over 500 community partners for students and faculty to choose from in deciding where student's will serve their placement.
-It is accessible on the Internet to faculty, students and community partners.
+MySLP houses over 500 community partners for students and faculty to choose from to decide where students will serve their placement.
+It is accessible on the Internet to faculty, students, and community partners.
 Information about each community partner is located in their Organization Profile.
 The Community Partner Database offers numerous search options for locating the type of organizations that fit best with your course.

 Kretzmann.
 "The Campus and The Community: Sharing Power for a Democratic Future."

 Western Region Campus Compact Consortium - Third Annual Continuums of Service Conference